Salaries in League City, TX

 8. Chick-fil-A Restaurants

-Chick-fil-A is a popular fast-food chain known for its chicken sandwiches and exceptional customer service.
+Chick-fil-A Restaurants is a fast-food chain known for its chicken sandwiches and breakfast menu.
+They offer a positive work environment and opportunities for career growth.

 9. Jason's Deli